 TNAP: Any accidents or injuries caused by the birds?

 Rashid: I have the normal bites and scratches, but nothing serious.
 However, one example I can give is when I was holding a Wedge Tailed Eagle for a parade after a show.
 A guest tried to stroke the eagle but I ended getting bitten on my lips.
 I ended with fat or swollen lips that day.
 It is important to let visitors know that the birds cannot be petted / stroked, as the birds can see another hand as an incoming threat, and they will bite.

 TNAP: Has any bird flown away during a show and never came back?
 If yes, what happens?
 If no, what about during training?
 What happens after that?

 Rashid: We have instances when birds are startled by strange noises like the aeroplanes flying overhead, and the birds fly off for a while, but they always come back to the Bird Park as they know that this is a safe haven for them.

 TNAP: What is it like to present on stage?

 Rashid: It’s a feeling that money cannot buy.
 When I was younger, I would cherish the constant accolades like how well the show was conducted.
 But now, the desire to educate the public about habitat destruction and the state that these animals are experiencing in the wild is my ultimate goal.
 It will be even more complete when every conservation message is relayed effectively.
 The feeling of satisfaction is immense when I have guests telling me that I have done a great job in not only imparting knowledge and awareness of birds in the wild but also the enrichment activities that the birds in the bird park get.

 TNAP: What is the most memorable or exciting show experience you had?

-Rashid: When I introduce a new bird that I trained into the shows or baby birds which perform in the show together with their parents after a successful breeding season.
+Rashid: When I introduce a new bird that I trained into the shows or baby birds that perform in the show together with their parents after a successful breeding season.
 Breeding means birds are happy and it shows that the husbandry we engage in is top-notch.